 Nitrates measure the total amount of in-organic nitrogen in the water.
 Again, nitrogen is an important plant nutrient (i.e., fertilizer) and the nutrient most likely to limit the growth of rooted plants.
 Most Midwestern lakes have more nitrogen and more rooted plant growth than is desirable, so lower values are generally considered better.
-Nitrate levels under 250 $\mu$ g N/L are considered not enriched while readings between 250-750 μg N/L are slightly enriched, readings from 750-1250 μg N/L are enriched and readings over 1250 $\mu$ g N/L are highly enriched.
-The June concentrations of nitrates in Basin 1 and 2 were 210 μg N/L throughout the water column.
-The August and September concentrations of nitrates were 210μg N/L in both basins throughout the water column expect for one reading at 250μg N/L in Basin 1 at the surface in September.
-Both Basin results are down slightly from 2015 which were down from readings in 2014.
-Nitrates in the tributaries ranged from 620 $\mu$ g N/ to 1310 $\mu$ g N/L in the spring and from 700 $\mu$ g N/ to 1370 $\mu$ g N/L in September, which is up slightly from 2015 which were up slightly from 2014.
-The Strom Drains had slightly lower readings than the tributaries, classifying as slightly enriched with two drains enriched.
+Nitrate levels under 250 μg N/L are considered not enriched while readings between 250-750 μg N/L are slightly enriched, readings from 750-1250 μg N/L are enriched and readings over 1250 μg N/L are highly enriched.
+The June concentrations of nitrates in Basin 1 and 2 ranged from 230 μg N/L to 670 μg N/L. The August and September concentrations of nitrates were all 230μg N/L in both basins throughout the water column expect for one reading at 291μg N/L in Basin 1 at the bottom in September.
+Both Basin results are down similar to 2016.
+Nitrates in the tributaries ranged from 660 μg N/ to 1800 μg N/L in the spring and from 230 μg N/ to 1250 μg N/L in September, which is similar to 2016.
+The Strom Drains had slightly lower readings than the tributaries (380 μg N/L to 830 μg N/L), classifying as slightly enriched with one drain enriched.
 Nitrates are typically higher in the spring when the water is colder because the bacteria needed to digest the nitrates are not as productive in cooler temperatures.
 Nitrates will often decrease over the spring and were slightly less in the lake by the end of the summer.
-Nitrate levels remained low throughout the rest of the season with an overall lake average of 210 μg N/L. Based on the higher levels of nitrates observed in inlets (Tributaries) in May and September, loading of the lake appears to be mainly from external sources.
+Nitrate levels remained low throughout the rest of the season with an overall lake average of 235 μg N/L. Based on the higher levels of nitrates observed in inlets (Tributaries) in May and September, loading of the lake appears to be mainly from external sources.
 External sources for nitrate pollution are agricultural practices (manure, fertilizer), animal feedlots, urban runoff and municipal wastewater runoff.
 Based on the location of Portage Lake and the makeup of the surrounding watershed, nitrate enrichment is most likely coming from agricultural practices that have leached into the groundwater and animal feedlots.
 Nitrates did not accumulate very much in the bottom waters during the summer.
 The nitrates did not accumulate because when nitrate is void of oxygen it turns into ammonia.
 Therefore, ammonia testing is a better way to determine internal loading of nitrogen.

 These samples show that the lake (at the time of sampling) may be Phosphorus limited.
 Phosphorus limited lakes tend to have a TN:TP >15.
-In 2016 the average TN was 210 ug/L in the basins and the TP <10 ug/L, giving a TN:TP of 21, indicating Phosphorus may be the limiting nutrient.
+In 2017 the average TN was 265 ug/L in the basins and the TP 11 ug/L, giving a TN:TP of 24, indicating Phosphorus may be the limiting nutrient.
 This is common in most lakes in this geographical area.

-Graph 17: Nitrates- Portage Lake Tributaries
+Graph 17: Nitrates-Portage Lake Tributaries

-As the graph illustrates, the nitrate concentrations in the Portage Lake Tributaries range from slightly enriched to enriched to highly enriched in 2015 and 2016.
-Additional testing recommended.
+As the graph illustrates, the nitrate concentrations in the Portage Lake Tributaries range from slightly enriched to enriched to highly enriched in.
+It is recommended to continue testing.